Popular songs using Lydian mode

 The Lydian mode is almost identical to the Ionian major mode, except for the fourth scale degree which is increased by a semitone.
-The fourth tonal degree is the basis for organizing the subdominant function so its alteration severely limits the usage of the subdominant group of chords, largely due to the fact that the triad rooted in the fourth degree is a diminished chord.
+The fourth tonal degree is the basis for organizing the subdominant function so its alteration severely limits the usage of the subdominant group of chords, largely due to the fact that the triad rooted in the fourth degree is diminished chord.

 C Lydian scale:

 The Lydian mode is classified as a major one since the tonic triad built on the first scale degree is a major chord.
-Two more major chords in the Lydian mode are rooted in the second and fifth degrees while the minor triads can be built in the third, sixth, and seventh degrees.
-For example, C Lydian mode contains the following triads (denoted by Roman numerals and chord symbols): I–C, II–D, iii–Em, ivo–F♯dim, V–G, VI–Am, vii–Bm.
+Two more major chords in the Lydian mode are rooted in the second and fifth degrees while the minor triads can be built on the third, sixth, and seventh degrees.
+For example, C Lydian mode contains the following triads (denoted by Roman numerals and chord symbols): I–C, II–D, iii–Em, ivo–F♯dim, V–G, vi–Am, vii–Bm.

 Due to its bright and happy mood, the Lydian major scale is not such a rare compositional technique, and its examples are easy to find both in classical music of any period and in popular songs of various genres.